mautic/user-documentation/docs/channels/focus_items.rst

 Using Focus Items
 *****************

 Once you have created your Focus Item, you're ready to activate it to your website.
-If you're not quite ready for the Focus Item to go live but you need to get it set up on your website, you can set the Focus Item to unactive.
+If you're not quite ready for the Focus Item to go live but you need to get it set up on your website, set the Focus Item to inactive.

 Deploying to a website
 ======================